thoughtfull-systems/thoughtfull-systems.github.io/content/_index.md

 showWordCount: false
 ---

 Hi!
-I'm technosophist I'm having fund discovering how things work and why they're here.
+I'm technosophist.
+I'm having fun discovering how things work and why they're here.
 I like nerd culture and the intersection between creativity and technology.
 I write primarily in two modes:

 [Topics]({{< ref "topics" >}}) is like a wiki, long-form articles organized by topic and cross-linked.